annexare/Countries/README.md

 **Note**: Country item `languages` field is an `Array` in JSON files to easily count and match items with a Language item.
 But `currency` and `phone` calling codes may be a comma-separated `String`.

-**Note**: Languages list only contains languages used in Countries data.
-Full list of known languages is exported as `languagesAll` from `./dist/languages.all.json`.

 ## Data example